allench119/UofT-Course-Timetable-API/README.md

 # UofT-Course-Timetable-API

+*** I'm still building it.
+By far, it only supports the courses that are provided by Art & Science Faculty at St.Geroge Campus.**

 An API devoted to providing a perfect solution to developers who want to work with the Uoft timetable but hate to parse their ugly pages
 It's built on Google App Engine and a part of my course scheduling app.
 Everyone is welcome to use the parsers.